SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 You can include a type after `throws` in parentheses to specify the type of error that the function throws.
 The throw error type must conform to the `Error` protocol.
-Writing `throws` without specifying an type is the same as writing `throws(any Error)`.
+Writing `throws` without specifying a type is the same as writing `throws(any Error)`.
 Omitting `throws` is the same as writing `throws(Never)`.
 The error type that a function throws